jamieroche1987/Camberley-Karting/README.md

 <hr>
 The website is designed with the user in mind and once the user is logged in they have access to 7 different pages:

 - Landing page
   - About
   - Karting Packages
   - Contact
 - Account Home
-- Past Bookings
-- Booking Form
+- Past Bookings- Booking Form
 - Booking Details
 - Update Email Address
 - Change Password